DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 When the GM or a Player calls for a Check, they announce who will be making this check and reveal (a) a Target Card (TC), (b) the Attribute or Skill associated with the check, and (c) the Difficulty Range (DR).
 The DR is the range around the TC the player might hope to draw.
 Once the DR has been announced, players must make this check.
+Players may consult with their GM to determine if another Attribute or Skill may be used to make the check instead.
 A player will draw one or more cards.
-Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome and whether or not they are within the DR. A Modifier is the maximum value a player may add or subtract; this is usually done to get closer to the TC.
+Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome and whether or not they have successfully fallen within the DR. A Modifier is the maximum value a player may add or subtract; this is usually done to get closer to the TC.
 The GM may describe the nature of the outcome or announce the degree of success and ask the player to describe the outcome.

-Because the range of cards is circular (Q, K, A, 2, 3, etc.), success is all about dialing in your effort exactly match the task at hand.
+Because the range of cards is circular (Q, K, A, 2, 3, etc.), success is all about dialing in your effort to match the task at hand as closely as possible.
 Remembering which card is 5 below a 3 can be tough, so there is a table below as well as a [printable tool](./Circlular_TC-DR_Tool/README.md) to help look up the DR range as you get familiar with the system.